Why Your Pothos Plant’s Leaves are Turning Yellow and How to Fix It

 If your Pothos is left in low lighting conditions for long periods, they may start to develop yellow leaves.
 The oldest leaves will typically turn yellow first, spreading to newer leaves if the problem continues.

-High light can occasionally cause the leaves to turn yellow, but brown patches on the leaves indicate sunburn are a more common sign.
+High light can occasionally cause the leaves to turn yellow, but brown patches on the leaves indicate sunburn is a more common sign.

 Move your Pothos to a spot with bright indirect light, preferably in front of a sunny window protected by a sheer curtain, and the growth should return to normal.